LCEVC Decoder for Web (LCEVCdecJS)

 end: The end time in milliseconds of the fragment.

-type: Type of the fragment, can be
+type: Type of the fragment, can be 'video'

-.level: The level of the parsed fragment.
+level: The level of the parsed fragment.

 drift: The drift amount of time.